Discussion: Examining Nursing Specialties NURS 6003

 My first step when choosing a nursing specialty within the program was to know what I absolutely did not want to do within this profession.
 I Immediately knew that I was not interested in psychiatric nursing, pediatrics or maternity.
 Nursing education is a specialty that I am very interested in, but not at this time.
 I would love to be an adjunct faculty at a college or university once I have been a nurse for 15 years or greater.
 Having been a nurse for only 7 years, I believe that gaining more experience in the field will help me to become an even better instructor.
 Moreover, I realized that I was no longer interested in working in a hospital setting so the acute care nurse practitioner program also did not seem like a good fit for me.
 I chose the adult gerontology primary care nurse practitioner (AG PCNP) program because I wanted to work with the older population and build long-term relationships with my patients.
 I also like the fact that this specialty’s scope of practice is based on patient needs rather than the setting itself (Adult-Gerontology NP Competencies Work Group, 2016).

-Professional organizations seek to advance the profession and interests of its members.
-However, the cost of membership can be a deterrent for many nurses especially if a nurse wants to become a member of multiple organizations.
-Since membership to these organizations comes at a cost, it would behoove the nurse to take time choosing an organization to join.
-Choosing the right organization includes ensuring that membership in a particular organization is in line with personal and professional goals (Echevarria, 2018).
-As a future AG PCNP, I am interested in becoming a member of the American Association of Nurse Practitioners (AANP).
 I believe that no matter the specialty, it is extremely important to build a solid foundation as I advance in the nursing profession in a new role.
 This organization provides flexibility with membership, offering six options for membership based on where you are in your career.
 For example, there is a student NP membership with an annual fee of $55.
 This membership is made specifically for the student nurse practitioner who does not have experience in the role.
 It provides opportunities for networking and free continuing education courses to facilitate career growth (American Association of Nurse Practitioners, n.d.).
 In order to apply for membership, simply click the link that says “Join AANP” and the user will be redirected to another page for which they will be given prompts to join.
 Licensing information is required and the annual fee is due at the time of registration (American Association of Nurse Practitioners, n.d.).

 Discussion: Examining Nursing Specialties NURS 6003 References